Node.js

 Demo App

-This is the current public Node.js demo used for local Proxymock examples.
+This is the canonical public Node.js demo for the proxymock quickstart and local replay workflow.

 Use this path for the fastest Node.js first success on a developer workstation.